SocialPulse: On-Device Detection of Social Interactions in Naturalistic Settings Using Smartwatch Sensing: Design of Social Interaction Detection Pipeline for In-the-Wild Annotation

 \subsubsection{Model Evaluation and Baselines.}

 For evaluation, we employed a stratified 10-fold cross-validation procedure.
-In each iteration, nine folds were used for training, while the remaining fold was split such that 10\% of its samples were used for validation and 10\% for testing.
+In each iteration, nine folds were used for training, while the remaining fold was split evenly: 50\% of its samples were used for validation and 50\% for testing.
 We repeated this process by swapping the validation and test subsets so that, across iterations, the entire fold was treated as test data.
 Importantly, the model was retrained from scratch for each split to prevent information leakage between the validation and test sets.
 To maximize the amount of training data, no validation samples were drawn from the nine training folds.
 For the meta-learning stage, we maintained the same training and testing folds as those used for the weakly labeled model to ensure consistency and to avoid information leakage across learning stages.